JonathanAlis/AutoMusicComposerFromChords/README.md

 Finally, the melody is exported to a melodia.sco, and played by orchestra orq.orc, and the synthesized sound is saved as the file teste1.wav.

 TODO: segmentation fault occurs for large created songs.
 I have to solve this issue.

+Uses the MuM library from Carlos Eduardo Mello, in the MuM folder